 Chris Briggs, Drilling Engineer

-Chris has 23 years of drilling experience worldwide including many geothermal wells in Germany and France.
-When he’s not working he’s generally sailing or messing around on the water and racing in events such as the Rolex Fastnet.
+Chris leads on our well operations.
+He has 25 years of drilling experience worldwide including many geothermal wells in Germany and France, as well as on EG-1.
+When he’s not working he’s generally sailing or “messing around on the water” and racing in events such as the Rolex Fastnet.
 As a resident of Cornwall he’s very excited to see geothermal energy being developed in the county.

 Finance, Administration and Communications